clojure/data.avl/README.md

     ;; reminiscent of clojure.core/{subseq,rsubseq}
     (doc avl/subrange)

-All data.avl collection-returning public functions export first-class collections (see below for a discussion).
+All data.avl collection-returning public functions return first-class collections (see below for a discussion).

 ## Description